pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * How Good Are You at Saying Goodbye?
 * What are you thankful for?

-# investing
-* What investment do you want to buy?
-* Is now a good time to buy it?
-* How much of it should you buy?
-* What do you do if an investment is a winner?
-* What do you do if an investment is a loser?
-* What do you do if an investment is simply a laggard?

 # Role Models
 * What's the best advice anyone ever gave you?